• Skip to main content

-We’ve provided simple steps to a clean, shiny, healthy GWP coat for easy living with our whiskery friends.
+We’ve outlined simple steps to help you maintain a clean, shiny, and healthy GWP coat, making life with your whiskered companion easier.

-The goal for German Wirehaired Pointer breeders is to create a dog with a very low-maintenance coat that repels dirt, burrs, and water.
-Sometimes that just doesn’t happen.
-Pet owners and hunters don’t need to spend hours creating a special “do” for their Wirehair.
-They just want their dogs to be tidy, not track in mud from the yard and not soak up a gallon of water in their beards with every drink.
+For German Wirehaired Pointer breeders, the goal is to produce a dog with a low-maintenance coat that naturally repels dirt, burrs, and water.
+However, this doesn’t always happen.
+Whether you’re a pet owner or a hunter, you don’t want to spend hours styling your Wirehair; instead, you want a tidy dog who doesn’t track mud from the yard or soak up water in their beard every time they drink.

 GWP Daily Care

-The German Wirehaired Pointer is a well-muscled, medium-sized dog of distinctive appearance.
+The German Wirehaired Pointer is a well-muscled, medium-sized dog known for its weather-resistant, wiry coat and distinctive facial furnishings.

 Head